Transition to High School

 What are the graduation requirements?

 As outlined in the Program of Studies, all students must earn 140 course credits and satisfy 40 hours of community service to earn a Dover-Sherborn high school diploma.
-The specific requirements are listed on page one of the Program of Studies.

 What about the MCAS?
 Do I need to pass it in order to graduate?